darkgoku/demo-chat-app/readme.md

 # Demo Chat App

-In which we learn how to manager users with sockets.
+In which we learn how to manage users with sockets.

 ## Dev